poisonous, venomous, dangerous, destructive, harmful, unsafe, injurious

 It struck me maybe fifteen or so years ago that I actually might be someone’s toxic person.
-In fact, I humbly proclaim that I am more than one person’s toxic person.
+In fact, I humbly proclaim that I am more than likely more than one person’s quote-unquote toxic person.

 Now, do I set out every day to hurt others?
 Even those who have hurt me?